Shanghai starts coming back to life as COVID lockdown eases

 Full bus and subway service in Shanghai was being restored from Wednesday, with rail connections to the rest of China to follow.
 Still, more than half a million people in the city of 25 million remain under lockdown or in designated control zones because virus cases are still being detected.

 The government says all restrictions will be gradually lifted, but local neighborhood committees still wield considerable power to implement sometimes conflicting and arbitrary policies.
-Negative PCR tests for COVID-19 taken within the previous 48 hours also remain standard in Shanghai, Beijing and elsewhere for permission to enter public venues.
+Negative PCR tests for the coronavirus taken within the previous 48 to 72 hours also remain standard in Shanghai, Beijing and elsewhere for permission to enter public venues.

 That measure didn’t deter people in Shanghai from gathering outside to eat and drink under the watch of police deployed to discourage large crowds from forming.

-Note: This version has corrected the timing on PCR tests to a range rather than only 48 hours before being permitted to enter a public venue.